 - His deep love of Star Wars and the ideals of right over coming wrong and one man being able to make a difference, even if it is by a Heroic Sacrifice.
-All very befitting a Knight of the Cross.

 - Chekhov's Skill: Harry taught him how to make a magic circle so Harry's magic wouldn't interfere with his technology.
 Later he draws a magic circle to prevent the undead armies from killing him and his drum.